 State-of-the-art CHC solvers can be classified into three categories: reasoningbased, synthesis-based, and induction-based solvers (see Section 6).
-We compare our method against the representatives of the three types of solvers as follows:
+We compare our method against the representatives of each type as follows:

 LinearArbitrary.
 LinearArbitrary [45] is the state-of-the-art induction-based solver that learns inductive invariants from counterexample-derived samples using SVM and DT.
-We use the default hyperparameters in the paper and code^{26} .
+We use the default hyperparameters in the paper and code26.